 The terms “residency” and “citizenship” refer to a legal status in relation to a particular jurisdiction.
 Although the terms are often thought to be similar, the legal statuses are obtained differently and grant individuals particular rights and duties, in relation to the state for which they are residents or citizens.

 Being a resident means that the person has the legal right to live, work, travel or study in a country.
-This is normally obtained through residence permits, usually valid for a fixed duration of time and need to be renewed before expiration.
+This is normally obtained through residence permits, usually valid for a fixed duration of time and needs to be renewed before expiration.

-To obtain a residence permit, the applicant would need to fulfil several requirements, together with completing the relevant application.
+To obtain a residence permit, the applicant would need to fulfill several requirements, together with completing the relevant application.
 In general, requirements to apply for residency must be maintained throughout the residency, otherwise the applicant will be at risk of it being revoked.
 Overall, the effects of residency are of a lesser extent than those of citizenship, although dual or multiple residencies may gather various benefits.

-Advantages may comprise the improvement of one’s international tax situation, the promotion of one’s protection of financial privacy, as well as additional alternatives to structure one’s matrimonial and inheritance interests.
+Advantages may include the improvement of one’s international tax situation, the promotion of one’s protection of financial privacy, as well as additional alternatives to structure one’s matrimonial and inheritance interests.
 Moreover, individuals may equally seek an alternative and/or additional residence due to political instability, or other negative factors requiring a safer residence.